In High Praise of the Adult Amateur Musician

 This is still in the very early planning stages.
 We have things to consider since we’re not affiliated with a university, namely the budget.
-We also have a challenge that we’re “way out” in McHenry County and not closer to the city of Chicago (that said, I’ll mention again that we have over twenty clarinetists on our roster, with more who would join us if their schedules could fit with ours.
-People are out here and interested).
-I do feel that an event like this would add great value to our community of musicians, though, and we can make it happen.
+We also have a challenge that we’re “way out” in McHenry County and not closer to the city of Chicago.
+That said, I’ll mention again that we have over twenty clarinetists on our roster, with more who would join us if their schedules could fit with ours.
+People are out here and interested.
+I believe that an event like this would add great value to our community of musicians, and we can make it happen.

 But until we get this event off the ground, I want to encourage those who are beyond the status of amateur to remember that we’re here.
 We exist, we want to learn, and we want to be included.